Taik1e/cv/README.md

 ## Contact

-Thank you, for your interest and I am looking forward to meeting you in person!
+Thank you for your interest, and I am looking forward to meeting you in person!
 I hope you have enjoyed reading my CV.